jssql1234/docs-sqlacc/docs/usage/Asset/faq.md

 B - System Conversion Date -1 day
 :::

 ## I have posted the depreciation until December 2021.
-How to record my new asset?
+How do I record my new asset?

-### Method 1 : Simple follow Last Asset Net Book Value from Balance Sheet
+### Method 1 : Use the Last Asset Net Book Value from Balance Sheet

 Maintain the Asset Item as below: